NeuralNetworkVerification/bounding-softmax/cvx_experiment/README.md

 - bounds/

   The bounds folder contains the bounds of neurons given an l-inf ball with radius epsilon around an image derived by CROWN.

+- print_bounds.py

+  Example of loading the pickled bound files.